FIVE judicial officers appointed

 - risk assessments for identified projects

-- Chief Executive Instructions (CEIs) available to all staff on the intranet, and
+- Chief Executive Instructions available to all staff on the intranet, and

-- monthly financial reports to the CEO’s Management Advisory Group and oversight by the Audit and Risk Committee.
+- monthly financial reports to the Chief Executive Officer's Management Advisory Group and oversight by the Audit and Risk Committee.

 Fraud prevention and control

-During 2012–13, the Audit and Risk Committee continued to receive reports on the implementation status of fraud risk treatments.
-It had in place fraud investigation, reporting and data collection procedures that met the needs of the Court and complied with the Commonwealth Fraud Control Guidelines.
+The Court has in place fraud investigation, reporting and data collection procedures that meet the needs of the Court and comply with the Commonwealth Fraud Control Guidelines 2011.

 Fraud control certification

-- The Family Court of Australia has prepared fraud assessments and has in place a fraud control plan that complies with the Guidelines.
+- The Family Court and Federal Circuit Court has prepared fraud assessments and has in place a fraud control plan that complies with the Guidelines.

-- Appropriate fraud prevention, detection, investigation and reporting procedures and process are in place.
+- Appropriate fraud prevention, detection, investigation and reporting procedures and processes are in place.

 - Annual fraud data has been collected and reported that complies with the Guidelines.